Pylons/cartouche/docs/configuration.rst

 By default, :mod:`cartouche` uses an implementation which expects to connect to an MTA on port 25 of ``localhost``.

-To implement your own auto-login utility, you must register a function or a class which provides the :class:`repoze.sendmail.IMailDelivery` interface.
+To implement your own mail delivery utility, you must register a function or a class which provides the :class:`repoze.sendmail.IMailDelivery` interface.

 E.g., via imperative Python code: